Alejandrehl/react-designpatterns-and-bestpractices/README.md

 * error or 2: The rule throws an error

 The second parameter tells ESLint that we want the semicolon never to be used (the opposite is always).

+We can enable and disable every single rule manually, or we can enable the recommended configuration in one go by putting the following code into our .eslintrc:

+    {
+       "extends": "eslint:recommended"
+    }